apulbere/apulbere.github.io/_posts/2021-03-16-java-functional-programming-concepts.md

 assert sparkPlugType.equals("spark plug");
 ```
-Breaking down the example we can see that `NullSafeFunction::andThen` returns a composed function that executes the caller first and the parameter last.
+Breaking down the example, we can see that `NullSafeFunction::andThen` returns a composed function that executes the caller first and then the argument.

 _To Be Continued ..._